davidtylersr/Projects/README.md

 ## Projects

-In addition to my resume and cover letter, I've included a selection of projects that I've completed.
+I've included a selection of projects that I've completed.
 These projects highlight my skills and expertise in various areas.
 You can explore them further by downloading the project files:

 - [Project 1 (PDF)](P1-get-ready-to-market-project.pdf)
 - [Project 2 (PDF)](Draw-Insights_from_marketing-Data-project.pdf)